Survivorship Collective is a nonprofit advancing safe, ethical, and accessible psychedelic care for people facing a life-threatening illness.

-We create community-based, trauma-informed programs that help cancer survivors navigate the psychological and existential challenges of life after treatment.
+We create programs for patients and loved ones navigating the psychological and existential realities of serious illness and life after treatment.

 The Reality of Survivorship